-Vance Fulton from Mt Maunganui SFC raised a question regarding grants and donations, pointing out he felt there was an error in the financial statements.
-Brett Rigby addressed this question and provided clarification to address VF concerns.
+Vance Fulton - Mt Maunganui SFC raised a question regarding grants and donations, pointing out he felt there was an error in the financial statements.
+Brett Rigby - Hawkes Bay SFC addressed this question and provided clarification to address Vance Fulton's concerns.